mikemcbride/mikemcbride/README.md

 ### Hi there 👋

-Some things I've made you might find useful:
+Some things I've made that you might find useful:

 - [Flexbox Playground](https://flexbox.tech) - a web app for visually building flexbox layouts.
 It generates all the markup and styles you need to implement that layout.
 - [Box Shadow Generator](https://box-shadow.dev) - a web app for generating box-shadows.
 It generates the CSS needed to implement the shadow.